-By leveraging the results of Genexine's ongoing clinical trials in South Korea and the United States, we aim to rapidly advance the clinical development of TJ107 for approval in Greater China.
-Currently, a Phase 1b trial in China is ongoing to investigate the safety, tolerability and PK/PD response of TJ107 in patients with advanced solid cancers.
-The clinical trial (NCT04001075) is designed to include: (i) dose escalation of TJ107 using a conventional "3 + 3" study design to identify a safe and active dose range and (ii) dose expansion to confirm the safety and obtain preliminary evidence of efficacy.
-We have finished dose escalation for the first two patient cohorts, and the safety and tolerability profile as well as the PK/PD response are consistent with other ongoing studies of TJ107.
+By leveraging the clinical results of Genexine's ongoing clinical trials in South Korea and the United States, we aim to rapidly advance the clinical development of efineptakin alfa for approval in Greater China.
+Currently, a Phase 1b trial in China is about to complete.
+The study is designed to investigate the safety, tolerability and PK/PD response of efineptakin alfa in patients with advanced solid cancers.
+The clinical trial (NCT04001075) includes: (1) dose escalation of efineptakin alfa using a conventional "3 + 3" study design to identify a safe and active dose range which we have completed; and (2) dose expansion to confirm the safety and obtain preliminary evidence of efficacy for which we completed enrollment as of January 2021.
+The safety and tolerability profile as well as the PK/PD response are consistent with other ongoing studies of efineptakin alfa.